 Non-Custodial Parent?

-When parents choose not to live together many times the custodial parent may wonder "When can you denied visitation to the non-custodial parent in Texas?"
+When parents choose not to live together often, the custodial parent may wonder, "When can you deny visitation to the non-custodial parent in Texas?"
 Care for the children is a significant concern.
-It’s important to know when you can, and when you cannot, deny visitation to the non-custodial parent.
-It is also important to know how custody may look in your situation may look-like in your case.
-Seeking out advice about your specific circumstances is crucial, but learning what you can do before you contact an attorney will help you know what is ok in your situation.
-Seeking out advice about your specific circumstances is crucial, but learning what you can do before you contact an attorney will help you know what to expect.
+Knowing when you can and cannot deny visitation to the non-custodial parent is important.
+It is also essential to understand how custody may look in your situation and your case.
+Seeking advice about your specific circumstances is crucial, but learning what you can do before contacting an attorney will help you know what is ok in your situation.
+Seeking advice about your specific circumstances is crucial, but learning what you can do before contacting an attorney will help you know what to expect.

 deny visitation to the non-custodial parent